gargmegham/PubMedGPT/ReadMe.md

 - `/register` - Registers patient in MySQL database with details like age, gender, medical history etc. using a ConversationHandler
 - `/cancel` - Cancel current conversation
 - `/skip` - Skip a registeration step
+- `/diagnose` - Diagnose a disease
+- `/end` - Ends the current conversation

 ## Setup
 1. Get your [OpenAI API](https://openai.com/api/) key